MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

    `az account show --query tenantId --output tsv`

-## Step 2: Configure Azure AI Search for Microsoft Entra ID Authentication
+## Step 2: Configure Azure AI Search for Microsoft Entra ID authentication

 1. Sign in to the Azure portal and navigate to your Azure AI Search service.